 Finally, any negative change in or withdrawal of a rating assigned to the Issuer could adversely affect the trading price of the Notes, including where this would lead to a negative change in or withdrawal of a credit rating assigned to such Notes.
-Please also refer to the risk factor entitled "Credit ratings" on page 19 of this Base Prospectus.
+Please also refer to the risk factor entitled "Credit ratings" on pages 20 and 21 of this Base Prospectus.